 You can lubricate your nipples, the sides of your flange, or both!
 Here are three methods to lubricate before pumping breast milk:

 - Breast Milk.
 Hand-express breast milk before pumping.
 There’s nothing better than liquid gold for lubrication.
 Breast milk has antimicrobial properties and is very healing.
 A bonus to hand expressing is that it will help increase breast milk production.
 Win-win!

 - Coconut oil.
 Many moms use coconut oil to help lubricate nipples and flanges before pumping.
 Not only does coconut oil help minimize friction, but it’s great for your skin.
 And it’s safe for baby to consume!
 Look for unrefined coconut oil and consider a spray option for pumping on the go!

-- Lanolin.
-Another option is using 100% pure lanolin to lubricate before pumping.
+- Do I Have Elastic Nipples: What Pumping Moms Should Know Another option is using 100% pure lanolin to lubricate before pumping.
 Found in popular nipple creams, lanolin is super moisturizing.
 It’s also free of preservatives, parabens, fragrance, or taste.
 It is important to note that lanolin can be a little thicker than the first two options.
 This may clog up pump parts and make them harder to clean.

 Decrease Vacuum Level While Pumping

 When you are pumping, the vacuum level should ALWAYS be set to a level that’s comfortable for you.
 It’s not a race to get to the highest suction level.
 Lowering the vacuum strength can help decrease the amount that the nipple stretches.
 This helps ease the pain and compression of your nipple and areola.

 If you have elastic nipples, you may consider silicone flanges, such as the ones from Pumpin’ Pals.
 These BPA-free silicone flanges are made with Elast+Assist Technology™ (EAT).
 This technology is said to improve milk flow for those with elastic nipples.